TomatenKuchenDEV/docs/docs/sticky.md

 ### Respond to bots {#reply-to-bots}

 Whether the bot should respond to other bots when they send a message into the channel.

-If disabled TK only responds to humans.
+If disabled the bot only responds to humans.